huijing/slides/chinese-web-typography/README.md

 But Chinese is different.
 Chinese is currently the only logographic writing system left that is widely used by millions of people.
 Each Chinese character is composed within a uniform square, allowing Chinese to be read efficiently, regardless of whether it is set horizontally or vertically.
 And until proven otherwise, it seems that the Chinese language was an indigenous invention, developed separately from the Proto-Sinaitic scripts which were the origins of alphabetic languages.

 We can see how the nature of Western languages in Europe differ from the Eastern languages in Asia.
 The Phoenician alphabet is considered the origin of many alphabetic writing systems on which the Greek and later, Latin and Cyrillic alphabets were based on.
-With alphabets, combine different letters into words you would use to communicate with another person.
+For such languages, letters are combined to form all the different words you would use to communicate with another person.

 With Chinese characters, we have thousands upon thousands of unique glyphs that can express meaning on their own or be used in combination with other glyphs.
-This has a direct consequence on the structure of the language itself.
+This has a direct consequence on the structure of the languages themselves.

 For example:
-- Hippopotamus, English word of 12 characters.
+- Hippopotamus, English word of 12 letters.
 Chinese only needs 2 characters, 河马.
-- продовольственный (Pro-doh-vol-stven-ney), Russian word of 17 characters.
+- продовольственный (Pro-dah-vol-stven-ney), Russian word of 17 letters.
 In Chinese, 食品.
-- Grianghrafadóireachta (Green-hra-fer-doi-rek-te), Irish word of 21 characters.
+- Grianghrafadóireachta (Green-hra-fer-doi-rek-te), Irish word of 21 letters.
 Again, 2 characters will do, 摄影.
 What can I say, Chinese is a concise language.

 ## Different type styles and typefaces

-While we're on the subject of letters, ancient Greek stone inscriptions used to be sans-serif, but later stone cutters tended to spread out the ends of letters into serifs.
+While we're on the subject of letters, those on ancient Greek stone inscriptions used to be sans-serif, but later stone cutters tended to spread out the ends of letters into serifs.
 In the Middle Ages, scribes and copyists based their writings off of these stone inscriptions.
 And the letter forms evolved because writing was done with pens instead of chisels.
-Various writing styles emerged, from Carolingian minuscules to the various Gothic hands, which in turn served as inspiration for type designers doing printing.
+Various writing styles emerged, from Carolingian minuscules to the various Gothic hands, which in turn served as inspiration for type designers and punch cutters doing printing.

 Although it seems like there are many type classifications like Old styles, Transitionals, Humanists and Geometrics, Latin-based scripts can be broadly classified into two big categories, Serifs and Sans-serifs.

 Chinese characters also changed a lot since their origins.
 It's just that Chinese writing went through the entire process of development and evolution way earlier than Europe.
 The key implement of Chinese writing is the brush.
 Calligraphy was and still is one of the most highly regarded Chinese arts.
 Woodblock printing was invented in China, and the Chinese were exceptional at it.
-To the point where it was a contributing factor to why moveable type, which too was invented in China, never really took off.
+To the point where it was a contributing factor to why moveable type, which too was invented in China, never really took off there.

 The contemporary typefaces used for Chinese print publications can be broadly classified into these families: 宋体 (also known as 明体), 楷体, 仿宋体, 黑体.
 Both 黑体 and 仿宋体 are twentieth century creations.

 It is not uncommon to see comparisons of 宋体 to serifs and 黑体 to sans-serifs, but I think it makes more sense for Chinese typefaces to maintain their own classifications.
 They are completely different from Latin alphabets anyway.

 Chinese typefaces are extremely challenging to create, simply due to the volume of glyphs required.
-Work on Source Han Serif, which was officially announced in April, started in late 2014.
+Source Han Serif, which is the second Pan-CJK typeface family from Adobe Type, was officially announced in April this year.
+But work on this typeface started in late 2014.
 And they had quite a large team working on it.
 The average number of glyphs for a Chinese system font is around 35,000 glyphs, plus or minus a couple thousand.

 Typefaces that have enough glyph coverage to be used in body copy are usually made by foundries, like Founder Type or Monotype, as very few independent type designers have the bandwidth for that.